bookofproofs/bookofproofs.github.io/_sources/history/19th-century/macdonald.md

 9. Wrote an important paper on the numerical computation of finite difference equations.
 10. Devised a way to solve algebraic equations with linear operators.

 Born 19 January 1865, Edinburgh, Scotland.
-Died 16 May1935, Aberdeen, Scotland.
+Died 16 May 1935, Aberdeen, Scotland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Macdonald/)